AMcCartneyK3/simple-node-js-react-npm-app/README.md

 # Example NodeJs/React app with Yarn

-This repository is for the example NodeJs and React application which will be used to demonstrate the CD pipeline.
+This repository is for the example NodeJs and React application which will be used to demonstrate the CI/CD capabilities of Jenkins.